RocketResearch-Inc/compair_core/docs/user-guide.md

 If OCR is enabled, upload files to convert them into text with `POST /upload/ocr-file`.
 The endpoint forwards the binary to the configured OCR provider and returns a task ID whose status can be polled with `GET /ocr-file-result/{task_id}`.
 Editions without OCR support return a 501 error.

+The bundled OCR service accepts PDFs (text extraction via pypdf) and common image types such as PNG or JPEG (direct pytesseract).
+Other formats fall back to plain-text decoding when `COMPAIR_LOCAL_OCR_FALLBACK=text`.

 ```python
 with open("scan.pdf", "rb") as handle:
     ocr_resp = requests.post(